SUPPORT

 The RCR is equipped with the SHIMANO 105 DI2 R7170 complete groupset and INPEAK power sensor.
 A power meter is a must for cyclists who want to plan their training to help them improve.

-The electric groupset has two separate batteries (one for each derailleur).
 You can use the Shimano E Tube app to set up your bike and track data from your rides.

 SHIMANO 105 Di2 DRIVETRAIN